pebreo/pebreo.github.io/midgame/PreambleMidgame.md

 Furthermore, developed countries face a unique set of problems – declining birth rates and rising divorce rates.

 Finally, the high cost of essential resources like housing and farming equipment creates a barrier to entry for many.
-The challenges are big so we need novel, bold solutions: the freedom dividend, polyamory / ethical non-monogamy, and open-source models.
+The challenges are big so we need novel, bold solutions: the freedom dividend, polyamory / ethical non-monogamy (ENM), and open-source models.

 todo : story of smiths